Table of Contents :

 Subjects and Pattern

-NEET UG Exam is mainly based on 3 subjects – Chemistry, Physics, and Biology (Botany & Zoology).
-There are a total of 180 MCQs, with a time duration of 3 hours.
-For every correct answer, candidates are awarded 4 marks and 1 mark is deducted for every wrong answer.
+NEET UG Exam is mainly based on 3 subjects – Physics, Chemistry, and Biology (Botany & Zoology).
+There are a total of 180 MCQs, with a 3-hours time duration.
+For each correct response, 4 marks are awarded to the candidates and 1 mark is deducted for every incorrect response.

 When it comes to medical aspirants in the country, the first hurdle to accomplish is NEET UG.
 It is one of the toughest exams in the country.
-For admission into medical colleges, this is the only entrance exam conducted, so a huge number of candidates appear for NEET Exam.
-The exam not only requires just hard work but also the right technique to clear it.
+For admissions into medical colleges, this is the only entrance exam conducted.
+Consequently, a huge number of candidates appear for NEET Exam.
+The exam not only requires hard work, but also the right technique to clear it.
 Though it may seem difficult, with a proper preparation plan it is a lot easier to crack this examination.
 The following NEET preparation tips can help aspirants to prepare for the exam in a better way.

-- Physics – Optics, Mechanics, Nuclear Physics, Thermodynamics
+- Physics – Mechanics, Optics, Thermodynamics, Nuclear Physics

 Good Study Material

-The most important element to prepare for any exam is good study materials.
-Following the right NEET study material is very important for preparing for the examination.
-NCERT are the best NEET books to prepare for the exam.
-Aspirants can consult NEET teachers and toppers or read their interviews and check which books they referred.
-But reading NEET toppers interview, candidates can also get an idea about their strategy and NEET preparation style.
-Here are some NEET Preparation books which aspirants can follow while preparing for NEET 2020.
+The most important factor to prepare for any exam is good study material.
+Following the right NEET study material is critical to prepare for the examination.
+NCERT is the best NEET book to prepare for the exam.
+Aspirants can consult NEET teachers and toppers or read their interviews and check which books they referred to.
+By following NEET toppers’ interviews, candidates can also get an idea about their strategy and NEET preparation tactic.

 |Problems in General Physics by I.E. Irodov||Modern Approach to Chemical Calculations – R. C. Mukherjee||Objective NCERT at Your Fingertips for NEET|